“The general said he would soon knock the Manchester out of Us”

 The connection of public school boys and their masters extended to St Bees School in Cumberland.
 Captain.
 Stanley Kenworthy had been a pupil at St Bees and he was joined by Science Master, Captain Reginald James Ford in 17th Battalion along with 18 year old 2nd Lt.
 Richard Wain in A Company and three other pupils or Masters from the school.
 Richard Wain joined the Battalion in Suzanne with 2nd Lieutenant Robert Calvert (below) on 12th March 1916.
 2nd Lieutenant Joseph Nanson also served with the 17th, Commissioned on April 21st 1915.
 He had been a pupil as St Bees and Mostyn House.
 Captain Ford had been a pre-war Territorial Officer (unattached) and Lieutenant in St Bees OTC, receiving his commission in May 1913.

-It also seems the Service Battalion Officers had connections through University.
+It also seems the Service Battalion Officers may have had connections through University.
 For example Commanding Officer, Colonel Johnson had attended Trinity House College, Cambridge.
 Captain Madden had attended Pembroke College, along with Gerald Levinstein, while former Charterhouse School (1904-1909) pupil, Captain James Sidebotham had received his MA at Clare College.
 Captain Rupert Roberts (16th) had previously attended Jesus College.

 Discipline took hold and the military unit began to take shape.